 I was interviewed for a November article published in Diario ElMercurio – a newspaper out of Chile.
 We hope the article’s message about teaching kindness and compassion to children is far-reaching in Chile and beyond.

 We were also mentioned in this University World News article.
 Zainab Faiza leads an award-winning healthcare initiative at a squatter settlement in Pakistan, and she’s been using Compassion It as a resource.

-We are thrilled that our simple “Compassion It” message continues to spread and impact people of all walks of life.
+We are thrilled that our simple “Compassion It” message continues to spread and impact people of all walks of life on every corner of the globe.
 It is an honor to do this work every day, and we look forward to what 2020 has in store for us!